dasha-samples/customer-feedback-survey/README.md

 # How to start the demo app

-This is a demo app created for Order Solutions by Arthur Grishkevich.
-The purpose of the app is to demonstrate the ability of Dasha AI Platform to be used to place pick up orders for food.
+This is the demo app that was the result of the process described in the blog.
+I'm sharing this app, so that you can compare with what you built using the instructions.

 2. Create or log into your account using the Dasha CLI tool: